mvelkov9/ai-document-assistant/docs/phase-15-cicd.md

 - Builds backend Docker image
 - Builds frontend Docker image (production target with `VITE_API_BASE_URL` build arg)

+### deploy (depends on docker)
+- Runs only on push to `main`
+- Uses `appleboy/ssh-action` to connect to the VPS
+- Pulls the latest code and executes `bash infrastructure/scripts/deploy.sh`

 ## Node.js 24 compatibility

 All jobs set `FORCE_JAVASCRIPT_ACTIONS_TO_NODE24=true` as a top-level env variable to opt into Node.js 24 for GitHub Actions runners, avoiding the deprecation warnings for Node.js 20 actions (`actions/checkout@v4`, `actions/setup-python@v5`, `actions/setup-node@v4`).